jamesleasure/2019SpringIT2750/Labs/Lab3.md

     cipherText = oddChars + evenChars
     return cipherText
   ```
-  5. Create a file called myCipher.
+  5. Create a file called myCrypto.py.
 Implement one of the encryption algorithms using these files.
+Make sure you add comments indicating the type of encryption algorithm used.
 You should have a method called encrypt and a method called decrypt at the minimum in this file.
-  6. Create a file called testEncrypt.py.
-In testEncrypt, test (and output the results) of both encrypt and decrypt 3 times.
+  6. Create a file called testCrypto.py.
+In testCrypto.py, test (and output the results) of both encrypt and decrypt 3 times.